kitakar5525/chromeos-kernel-linux-surface/README.md

 ## How to install?

-If you want to install my prebuilt kernel release, take a look at each release page (https://github.com/kitakar5525/chromeos-kernel-linux-surface/releases); installation varies from release to release.
+If you want to install my prebuilt kernel release, take a look at each release page (https://github.com/kitakar5525/chromeos-kernel-linux-surface/releases); installation varies from release to release because I'm trying to improve packaging.

 Below is the general instructions: